vaynak/handbook/content/_index.md

 ## Provide Feedback

-If this template lets you down and doesn't make sense, please provide feedback so we can improve it for future use.
+If this template lets you down and doesn't make sense, please [provide feedback](https://gitlab.com/brownfield-dev/remote/feedback/-/issues/new) so we can improve the template for future use.
+To submit a change to the template or sample content, use the Fork + Merge Request workflow.
+Since this is a template project, git history may be rewritten and issues are part of the template content, so for clarity and ease-of-use the regular workflow is not supported for this project.